reactioncommerce/reaction/docs/faq.md

 ### Is Reaction production ready?

 No, not yet.
 We're currently in our Alpha preview release.
 Our [Vision page](https://reactioncommerce.com/vision) outlines what we have in store for our Beta release, which is when we'll be production ready.
-We are targeting Beta for early 2015.
+We are targeting Beta for late 2015.

 ### What's your roadmap for Reaction?

 Our [Vision page](https://reactioncommerce.com/vision) outlines our roadmap and plans for Reaction.
+And here's our [project board](https://waffle.io/reactioncommerce/reaction).

 ### Do you offer hosted shops?